szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 307:** Add Blade of the Rashemi (Blade of the Rashemi; two-handed sword)

 This adds a +1 two-handed sword that protects the wielder from magic, causes 10% spell cast failure on hit for 5/2 rounds, with a chance of causing casters to reduce their casting speed by a factor of 2.
-Deals 1d12+1 damage, and acts as a +2 weapon in every sense (including THAC0 and Damage) if a berserker, barbarian, or Minsc is wielding it.
+Deals 1d12+1 damage, and acts as a +2 weapon in every sense (including THAC0 and Damage) if a berserker, barbarian, or Minsc is wielding it (small issue, if Minsc spawns with the sword in hand, equip it again on him to get the extra benefit).
 In BG2EE, it is a +2 weapon as base.
 Available for BGEE and BG2EE.

 **Component 308:** Add Shining Light of Lathander (Shining Light of Lathander; two-handed sword)